General

 See the Trees section on our Information page for further information.

-- The removal of dead HOA trees compromising the safety of HOA members walking along the common areas trail.
-Once taken down such trees will be cut in several sections and left on site
+- The removal of dead trees/limbs that compromise the safety of HOA members walking along the common areas trail.
+Once taken down such trees will be cut in several sections and left on site.

 The HOA is not responsible for: